lisasivak/lisasivak.github.io/_pages/about.md

   - /about.html
 ---

-I am a social scientist with over 15 years of experience at academic institutions and a strong background in mathematical statistics, programming, and data analysis.
-I apply machine learning methods and digital traces data along with traditional survey data to study psychological well-being, parenting, and childhood.
-For the last eight years I was a researcher and then the head of the Center for Modern Childhood Research at
+I am a sociologist and a computational social scientist.
+Currently I am a PhD candidate at the University of Groningen, where I study predictability of fertility outcomes.
+Before that I was the head of the Center for Modern Childhood Research at
 [HSE University](https://hse.ru/en).
-Before that, I was a researcher at the Institute for Institutional Analysis of Economic Reforms.
+I applied machine learning methods and digital traces data along with traditional survey data to study psychological well-being, parenting, and childhood.

 I earned my MA in Sociology from the
 [HSE University](https://hse.ru/en) and from the [Moscow School of Social and Economic Sciences](https://www.msses.ru/en/) & University of Manchester.